Joe Rafferty: Rochdale

 He joined Football League Two side Rochdale on 2 July 2012.
 On 4 September 2012 Rafferty made his first-team debut for Rochdale in the Football League Trophy against Fleetwood Town coming on as an 82nd-minute substitute for Brian Barry-Murphy.
 On 16 May 2013 Rafferty signed a new 1-year contract at Rochdale. on 8 October 2013 Rafferty scored his first professional goal with a header against Port Vale in the Football League Trophy.

 On 26 April 2014 Rafferty was part of the Rochdale team which won promotion to League One.
 On 1 July 2014, Rafferty agreed a new two-year contract extending his stay at Spotland until May 2016.

 At the end of the 2016–17 season, Rochdale AFC confirmed Rafferty had signed a new two-year deal with the club.
 At the end of season awards Rafferty won both the Rochdale supporters player of the year and the SMAC Dale supporters club player of the year.

 Preston North End

-On 23 January 2019 Rafferty joined Preston North End on a three and a half year deal for an undisclosed fee.
+On 23 January 2019 Rafferty joined Preston North End on a three-and-a-half-year deal for an undisclosed fee.
 Rafferty scored his first goal for the club away at Swansea on 17 August 2019.

 Rafferty was released at the end of the 2021–22 season.

 Portsmouth

-On 11 July 2022, Rafferty joined EFL League One club Portsmouth on a two-year deal.
+On 11 July 2022, Rafferty joined League One club Portsmouth on a two-year deal.
+In the 2023–24 season, Rafferty made 42 appearances as the club were crowned as champions of the division.
+On 1 May 2024 the club said the player would be released in the summer when his contract expired.

+Rotherham United

+On 20 May 2024, it was announced that Rafferty would sign for newly-relegated League One side Rotherham United on a two-year deal.